virtualmin/virtualmin.com/content/download.md

 There are some available options to install different configurations (including installing Nginx instead of Apache, and leaving out some of the mail processing stack for small memory systems).
 Run the install script with the `--help` flag for a list of available options, and consult the documentation, especially about the available [installation bundles](/docs/installation/automated#lamp-apache-vs-lemp-nginx) and the [minimal installation mode](/docs/installation/automated#full-install-vs-minimal-install), if choosing a non-default installation type.

 The install script may ask you some questions.

 If your system does not have a fully qualified hostname, the script will ask you to provide one.
+Do not use a name you will be hosting in Virtualmin. e.g. if you are hosting `virtualmin.com` in Virtualmin, you could name your system `srv1.virtualmin.com` or `main.virtualmin.com`, but you should not name it `virtualmin.com`.

 Or, if your system doesn't have enough memory for the installation type you've chosen, it'll offer to create a swap file.